jeremyjrnt/AI_AGENT_PROJECT/README.md

 - Automatically extracts and numbers questions from incoming RFPs.
 - Uses semantic search and AI agents to draft accurate responses from internal docs, historical Q&A, and web context.
 - Ensures reliability with a **human-in-the-loop validation step**.
-- Exports professional, ready-to-submit RFP responses in Excel or PDF.
+- Exports professional, ready-to-submit RFP responses in Excel.

 By reducing manual effort and surfacing the best institutional knowledge, RFPilot enables organizations to **respond faster, with higher quality, and at greater scale.**